Logiks/Logiks-NodeJS-Framework/README.md

 A mordern NodeJS framework for simplifying and accelerating NodeJS development and adding low code features.

-This is derived from earlier works - https://github.com/SmartinfoLogiks/Boilerplate-nodejs-api

-This framework is being used by SmartinfoLogiks new Development Studio and ADS

 ### Installation
 + Clone the repo
 + Install using npm install